yazz/VisualJS/README.md

 ### How does Visual Javascript compare to Dynamic Land
 Dynamic Land has been aninspiration for Visual Javascript in that we think that computing will be spatial in the future, hence the built in VR.
 We do see a future where the Visual Javascript editor could be used in a spatial way with VR to build programs.

 ### How does Visual Javascript compare to Bubble.io?
 As of June 2021 Bubble is a paid hosted web app builder and is good for building a public facing website.
 Bubble is excellenet for build your low code startup's public facing site, so it is a different market space than Visual Javascript.

 ### How does Visual Javascript compare to DeFi?
-DeFi is more a market on many products than a single product, but Visual Javascript takes many inspirations from Blockchain and DeFi projects.
+DeFi is more a concept than a single product, but Visual Javascript takes many inspirations from Blockchain and DeFi projects.
 We have considered how we could run Visual Javascript as a series of nodes, much like DFinity and the Internet Computer.

+### Why did Visual Javascript switch to Javascript from Clojure/Clojurescript?
+For the first 3 years Zubair used Clojure/Clojurescript for the development of Visual Javascript.
+But in 2016 Zubair switched from Clojure/Clojurescript as he thought that the product was limiting itself to a very small subset of developers, whereas Javascript has a much larger developer pool.